Meet the team

 Fidel Budy is a postgraduate researcher on the GLOBAL-RURAL project working on a PhD on biofuels and international land investment in Liberia, linked to work package 4.

-After completing his Bachelors in Business Management from Hull University, Fidel spent two years working in Liberia.
-Firstly as a radio producer for the state broadcaster and then marketing manager of a commercial bank.
+After completing his Bachelors in Business Management from Hull University, Fidel spent parts of 2011 working in Liberia.
 His exposure to social and health inequality led him to return to the UK to undertake a Public Health masters in International Development with the University of Sheffield’s Geography Department.
 Whilst writing his master’s thesis on the geopolitics of development aid, Fidel recognised the influence of natural resources, especially land, on investment and aid allocations in Africa.
 Thus he has embarked on a research project exploring the impact of investments in land conversion from food to biofuels production on rural communities in Africa.
 AU webpage.

 Beth Saunders is a postgraduate researcher on the GLOBAL- RURAL project working on a PhD looking into the role of faith based organisations in promoting social and environmental justice in areas of rural Africa.
 Beth has a BSc in Geography and an MA in Regional and Environmental Policy from Aberystwyth University.